 Whereas “Weathertightness” is to prevent rain and wind to enter or even pass through a wall or roof assembly.
 The subject is well covered in our three publications, see our web-page.

 We show the following computer outputs on the temperature gradients of exterior walls as experienced in both Australia and New Zealand: -

 It assumes outside conditions in winter at early mornings with 6°C at 85% RH.
 It also assumes inside conditions as 20°C at 50% RH.
 This latter can only be assumed if the building is correctly designed for A/C, which would hardly apply to a single storey BV house.
 Further to this it assumes dry brickwork and an airspace cavity of 50mm that is fully sealed to reach the quality of insulation shown in the graph.
 Cavities in BV houses never are designed nor built to such criteria.
-In fact, the whole of the cavity all around a house is a single cavity wide open by weep holes along the bottom of the wall and over the top of windows.
+In fact, the whole of the cavity all around a house is a single volume cavity, wide open by weep holes along the bottom of the wall and over the top of windows.
 With differing wind conditions around a free standing building this type of cavity is like a wind tunnel with air being blown in on the positive sides and extracted on the lee sides of the building.
 When that occurs, the outer bricks together with the cavity air no longer form part of the overall R rating of the wall.

 In the case of Australia our building code results in around 50 to 100 air changes per hour for such a ventilated cavity.
 In the case of New Zealand with their outdated E2/AS1 and their Fig. 73C their ventilation for the identical construction is double that of ours and up to 200 air changes per hour.

 This results in the air space having no real insulation value and in fact brings the space temperature and conditions to be equal to that of the outside air.